jsmatias/AIOD-rest-api/README.md

    release branch.
 Look at all closed PRs and create a changelog
 6. Create a PR from release branch to master
 7. After that's merged, create a PR from master to develop
+8. Deploy on the server(s):
+   - Check which services currently work (before the update).
+It's a sanity check for if a service _doesn't_ work later.
+   - Update the code on the server by checking out the release
+   - Merge configurations as necessary
-8. Notify everyone (e.g., in the API channel in Slack) and update the code on the server(s).
+10. Notify everyone (e.g., in the API channel in Slack).